Why didn’t I get the job?

 If you treat rejection as a learning experience, speak to your recruitment consultant for advice on future applications, you can bounce back quickly from disappointment.

-Three main reasons you might receive a job offer
+Three main reasons you might not receive a job offer

 No employer wants to place you in a role that you find too easy or too difficult.
 Either way they might end up losing you and needing to recruit again within a few weeks.